-Understanding Gluten Intolerance and IBS Management
+Gluten Intolerance and IBS: Causes, Symptoms, and Management Strategies

 Many people with irritable bowel syndrome experience an adverse reaction when consuming foods containing gluten, a protein found in wheat, rye, and barley.
 For some, gluten can cause gas, bloating, and diarrhea, and this can be very uncomfortable for those already suffering from IBS.
 Irritable bowel syndrome and gluten intolerance do not always go hand in hand, but their symptoms can be very similar.